 Ise

-The major attraction in Ise, is Ise Jingu Grand Shrine, a huge shrine complex which is considered Japan’s most sacred site.
+The major attraction in Ise is Ise Jingu Grand Shrine, a huge shrine complex which is considered Japan’s most sacred site.
 Other local attractions include Ise-Shima National Park, the traditional wooden merchant houses of Kawasaki Kaiwai, and the sacred “wedded rocks” of Meoto-Iwa, two rocky outcroppings in the sea which are joined by a heavy ceremonial rope.

-Train time: 2 hours
+Train time: about 2 hours by direct Limited Express

 Toba Station